ProJosef/tech-notes/README.md

 - Add, update, and delete employees and notes

 ## Getting Started:
+1. Visit the app at [Tech Notes Dashboard](https://tech-notes-dashboard.netlify.app).
-To explore the app, log in using the following credentials:
+2. log in using the following credentials:
 - **Username**: admin
 - **Password**: admin
+3. Start adding and organizing your tech notes seamlessly.